krakjoe/sandbox/README.md

 In practice this means entry point closures must not:

   * accept or return by reference
-  * accept or return non-scalar values (array, object)
+  * accept or return objects
   * execute a limited set of instructions

 Instructions prohibited directly in the sandbox are: